 However, because she squeezed through into that inside lane, she got caught between my trailer tires and my drive tires.

 I was in the middle of the turn.
 I had been proceeding slowly and carefully while in city traffic.
 I then spotted the car in my right hand mirror, as it was going under my trailer.

 I immediately stopped.
 Had I continued to move, I would have most certainly squashed the front end of her car with my trailer tires.

 Since I started my career as a professional driver, I have always carried a camera for situations like this.

 I hopped out of the truck and took lots of photos of the accident scene.

 I took photos of where I was in the progression of the turn, showing the fact that my turn signals were clearly visible on the trailer and the truck, both were flashing that I was making a right hand turn.

-I took photos showing the truck ‘well into’ the turn in the intersection and in relationship to her car, which was well behind me going into the intersection.
+I took photos showing the truck ‘well into’ the turn in the intersection and in relationship to her car, which was a significant distance behind as I progressed through the intersection.

 I was able to show in the photographs that I was clearly in the intersection before the car arrived.